tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/random effects.md

 {{% /codeblock %}}

 ## Choice Fixed/Random Effects
-When deciding between the FE and RE model for panel data anlysis, it is important to consider the correlation between the unobserved effects and the independent variables.
+When deciding between the FE and RE model for panel data analysis, it is important to consider the correlation between the unobserved effects and the independent variables.
 If there is a correlation, the FE model is preferred as it controls for time-invariant heterogeneity.
 However, if the individual-specific effects are assumed to be uncorrelated with the independent variables, the RE model can be applied.

 ### Hausman test
 To determine the appropriate model, a Hausman test can be conducted to test the endogeneity of the entity-specific effects.
 - The null hypothesis states no correlation between the independent variables and the entity-specific effects $\alpha_i$.
 If $H_{0}$ is true, the RE model is preferred.
 - The alternative hypothesis states correlation between the independent variables and the entity-specific effects($\alpha_i$).
-If $H_{1}$ is rejected, the FE model is preferred.
+If $H_{0}$ is rejected, the FE model is preferred.

 #### Hausman test in R

-The Hausman test can be performed in R with the `phtest()` function of the package `plm`.
-Specify the FE and RE model within the function.
-Note that these need to be `plm` models, so also the FE model is estimated with `plm()` first.
+The Hausman test can be performed in R with the `phtest()` function from the package `plm`.
+Specify the FE and RE model as arguments in this function.

+Note that these models need to be estimated with `plm`, the Within model estimated with `feols()` of the `fixest` package needs to be estimated with `plm()` first, to use for the `phtest()`

 {{% codeblock %}}
 ```R